Silver Spring monkeys: Informal inspections and raid

 Pacheco decided to document the conditions in the lab.
-He told Taub he wanted to work at night, and took photographs that showed the monkeys' living conditions.
+He told Taub he wanted to work at night and took photographs that showed the monkeys' living conditions.
 He showed them in July to animal rights activists, including Cleveland Amory, who gave him money for a better camera and some walkie-talkies, so that a look-out outside could alert him if visitors arrived unexpectedly.
 He also asked Peter Hamilton of the Vancouver-based Lifeforce Foundation to assist with the investigation.
 In August, Pacheco began inviting veterinarians and scientists into the lab to witness the conditions.
 According to The Washington Post, Geza Teleki, a primatologist at George Washington University, wrote that he had never seen a lab so poorly maintained, and psychologist Donald Barnes, a former primate researcher, wrote that it was a "miserable and unhealthful environment for the primates" and a health hazard for humans.
 One local veterinarian, Richard Weitzman, agreed that the lab was very dirty, but said the monkeys seemed well fed and "in pretty good health".

 Pacheco reported the situation to the Montgomery County police, who raided the laboratory on September 11, 1981, under Maryland's Prevention of Cruelty to Animals law.
 PETA tipped off the media beforehand, so that the raid was witnessed by several reporters and a camera crew, to the irritation of the police.
 The officers later testified that the monkeys were living in filthy conditions.
 Richard Swain, who led the raid, told The Washington Post in 1991: "It was absolutely filthy, just incredibly dirty, like nothing I've ever been in.
 I've executed lots and lots of search warrants.
-I've worked in murder, in narcotics, in vice, but this was the first time I went into a room and I felt legitimately concerned for my health just being there."
+I've worked in murder, in narcotics, in vice, but this was the first time I went into a room, and I felt legitimately concerned for my health just being there."
 Taub was charged with 17 counts of animal cruelty and failing to provide adequate veterinary care.

 The police removed the monkeys from the lab to the basement of a house in Rockville owned by Lori Kenealy of the local humane society.
-Peter Carlson writes in The Washington Post that they were given toys, groomed with toothbrushes by the activists, watched 24 hours a day, and allowed to watch daytime soap operas.
+The monkeys were given toys, groomed with toothbrushes by the activists, watched 24 hours a day, and allowed to watch daytime soap operas.
 In the meantime, Taub's lawyers went to court and demanded their return, and ten days after the raid a judge granted the request.
-And suddenly, Carlson writes, the monkeys disappeared.
+Immediately afterward, the monkeys disappeared.
 Kenealy was not at home when it happened, and insisted she knew nothing about it.
 Richard Swain, who had led the police raid, arrested her and put her in the local jail overnight.
 PETA was told there could be no legal action against Taub without the monkeys as evidence.
-Carlson writes that, just as suddenly as they had disappeared, they were returned five days later, this time with Spanish moss in their cages after a holiday in Florida, according to the activists.
+Five days later the monkeys were suddenly returned, this time with Spanish moss in their cages after a holiday in Florida, according to the activists.
 After another brief stand-off, the monkeys were returned to Taub.